Monterey Bay, California

 SGs are usually free to the developer, but also increasingly uncommon due to COVID-era debts and development pressures.
 Government leaders that support the project(s) may not want to push the IMF to realize that an SG is not debt (it is a contingent obligation, not a direct loan), but they can still ask a bank to directly issue an SbLC or Bank Guarantee (BG) instead, with the government as the sponsor.

-Because of In3’s innovative model, the SG’s Confirmation Letter involves a bank in any case, thus government officials can instead simply request that a local bank use an SbLC/BG backed by the country’s treasury.
-With an SG, the bank would SWIFT the instrument anyway, bank-to-bank, so this approach streamlines delivering the guarantee instrument while sidestepping any in-country politics or unworkable policies.
+Because of In3’s innovative model, the SG’s Commitment and ATV Letters involve a bank in any case, thus government officials can instead simply request that a local bank use an SbLC backed by the country’s treasury.
+With an SG, the bank would SWIFT the instrument anyway, bank-to-bank, so this approach streamlines delivering the guarantee instrument while sidestepping any in-country politics or unworkable policies by the IMF or other limitations faced by that country.

-The nominated bank can be asked by the government for a draft of the SbLC or Bank Guarantee instrument they would issue (using their own format) if the SG is not feasible, but to save time it is much better to download and send them In3’s pre-approved verbiage template.
+The nominated bank can be asked by the government for a draft of the SbLC instrument they would issue (using our template, but on the bank’s letter) if the SG is not feasible.
+To save time, it is much better to download and send them In3’s pre-approved verbiage template, asking them to fill it in completely, and to adhere to it as closely as possible.

 Is the Project Developer concerned about covering the initial cost of a guarantee?

 Of the acceptable guarantee options (refer to the aforementioned facilitation guide), the SG and Avalized Promissory Note (AvPN) are the least costly — often free or close to free to developers.
-The AvPN does require a creditworthy party as the primary guarantor (the bank is secondary with an AvPN), so that is another option for government sponsors, where the bank providing the Aval is not exposed to undue risk.
+The AvPN comes from a private party as the primary guarantor, with the bank adding their seal or stamp as endorsement (writing “per bank aval”) putting them in secondary position as the guarantor), so that is another option for government sponsors, where the bank providing the Aval is not exposed to undue risk.

 Visit In3’s Proposal Builder for the proper MS Word templates to save time using pre-approved verbiage.